-It’s that time of the year again where stores are gearing up on extra staff and stocking up inventory to serve discount-driven customers, who are ready to break down walls to get a sweet deal in the Black Friday madness.
+It’s that time of the year again!
+Stores are gearing up on extra staff and stocking up inventory to serve customers ready to break down walls to get a sweet deal in the Black Friday madness.

 Thankfully, you run an online store and won’t have to worry about any walls being broken.
-Regardless, you still have to prepare to meet and attract a massive influx in demand that comes with Black Friday and Cyber Monday.
+Regardless, you still have to prepare to meet and attract the massive influx of demand that comes with Black Friday and Cyber Monday.

-In this post, we’ll offer you 7 of the best ways to tweak your marketing to prepare for the weekend of 23rd November.
-We talk about how to use the following to drive maximum conversions.
+In this post, we’ll offer you 9+ ways to prepare your marketing strategy for the weekend of 25th November.

-Think of it in this way, if you’re aiming for bullseye, which strategy is more effective?
+Think of it this way, if you’re aiming for bullseye, which strategy is more effective?

-I’m sure most of us will agree that it makes more sense to directly aim for the center instead of hoping that one arrow randomly lands there.
+Most of us will agree that it makes more sense to aim directly for the center instead of hoping that one arrow randomly lands there.
 Similarly, with your content strategy, you should make it focused and targeted.
 And your arrows (e-mails and opt-in forms etc.) should all aim for a single goal.